 Chapel is a new programming language under development at Cray Inc. as part of the DARPA High Productivity Computing Systems (HPCS) program to improve the productivity of parallel programmers.

-This section provides a brief overview of the Chapel language by first discussing the guiding principles behind the design of the language and then providing introductory discussions of the main language features.
-These discussions are written at an intuitive level of detail.
-They are neither formal nor complete, but rather are intended as starting points for the beginning Chapel programmer.
+This section provides a brief overview of the Chapel language by discussing first the guiding principles behind the design of the language and second how to get started with Chapel.

 5.1 Guiding Principles